elixir-cloud-aai/krini/README.md

 > `npm run cypress:install`
 > This will install cypress in your project & will allow you to run e2e tests.

+- Copy the `sample.env` file to `.env` file.
+This file contains the environment variables required for the project to run.
+You can change the values of the variables as per your requirements.

 - Run the start script to start the development environment of the project:

 ```